What happens after being charged with crime? This page explains the police procedure if you get charged with a crime in

 When you have attended your hearing you might get given bail again until the start of your trial.
 This can happen if your hearing takes place at a magistrates' court or a 'virtual court' with video conferencing in courtrooms.

 There are several common reasons why you may not get bail such as if:

 The court may decide to put you on remand if you are an adult.
 That means you will go to prison until you get a hearing at a magistrates' court.

-Offenders under 18 years of age will get taken to a secure centre for youngsters.
-Facilities used for young people in custody are not the same facility as an adult prison.
+Offenders under 18 years of age will get taken to a special secure centre for youngsters.
+Facilities used for young people in custody are not the same an adult prisons.